robang74/roberto-a-foglietta/README.md

 ...

+### Format conversion

+[**`EN`**] The PDFs collection is splitted into two folders [pdf.todo](pdf.todo/index.html?target=_blank) and [pdf.done](pdf.done/index.html?target=_blank) depending on whether they have already been converted to markdown format or not.
+Because the purpose of this project is also to revise and give a coherent and cohesive connotation to the collection of writings, not only to collect them in a single repository.

+[**`IT`**] La raccolta di PDF é divisa in due cartelle [pdf.todo](pdf.todo/index.html?target=_blank) e [pdf.done](pdf.done/index.html?target=_blank) a seconda che siano già stati convertiti in formato markdown o meno.
+Perché lo scopo di questo progetto è anche quello di revisionare e dare una connotazione coerente e coesa all'insieme degli scritti, non solo di raccoglierli in un unico repository.

+...

 ### Update 2025-02-24

 [**`EN`**] My LinkedIn account access has been restored (down from 2024-12-15 up to 2025-02-23) and I took the chance to download my data, in particular all the articles.
 Among them I also found the drafts I did publish because I did not complete the writing or the review.
 Anyway, I am going to share that stuff as well starting from this [link](html/linkedin/index.htm) in their original HTML format.

 [**`IT`**] L'accesso al mio account LinkedIn è stato ripristinato (down dal 2024-12-15 al 2025-02-23) e ho colto l'occasione per scaricare i miei dati, in particolare tutti gli articoli.
 Tra questi ho trovato anche le bozze che avevo pubblicato perché non avevo completato la stesura o la revisione.
 Ad ogni modo, condividerò anche questi articoli a partire da questo [link](html/linkedin/index.htm) nel loro formato HTML originale.

+...

 ### Update 2025-03-10